 Membership in the Port Huron Civic Theatre, Incorporated (hereinafter referred to as the PHCT) is based on an annual payment (based on date paid).
 Anyone eighteen (18) years of age or older who has paid the full Adult annual membership fee may be a voting member, of the PHCT.

 The annual Adult membership fee is twenty-five dollars ($25) for any adult eighteen (18) years of age or older.
 All adult members are allowed to vote at the Annual Membership Meeting Board Elections and to run for office.
-All actors, of any age, are required to pay a participation fee of $25.00 per show will be required.
+All actors, of any age, are required to pay a participation fee of $15.00 per show will be required for each show.

 Membership fee will be waived for members of the Board of Directors during their term.
 Anyone helping back-stage during a show may be given a special temporary membership during production of that show.